FLASH SALE: Get up to 15% OFF the Go Oahu Pass! Sale ends Sunday, July 21st, 2019. Follow the link to learn more.

 Note that the pass expires one year after purchase, so make sure you activate it before then.

-Bottom Line: Should You Get the Go Oahu Card?
+Bottom Line: Should You Get the Go Oahu Pass?

 The inclusion of a premium attraction on the three, five, and seven-day passes is a great addition offering HUGE value.
 For this reason, I recommend considering at least the three-day pass if you’ll be on Oahu for five days or more.

-I hope you found this Go Oahu Card review helpful.
+I hope you found this Go Oahu Pass review helpful.
 Thanks for reading and have a fantastic trip!